yesgee/socialights/final-report.md

 ## Preliminary business model

-> A short (1-2 pages) business model design based on the STOF framework.
-A description of STOF can be found from here: https://noppa.aalto.fi/noppa/kurssi/t-109.4300/luennot/T-109_4300_slides_3.pdf.
-Include a hypothetical deployment plan as well into this section (i.e., how you would launch your application).

 #### Service Design

 SociaLights can be deployed in coffee rooms that makes the room more attractive and playful.
 The usage of LED lights with this application will be appealing to the users.